DisnakeDev/disnake/docs/discord.rst

 7. Now the resulting URL can be used to add your bot to a server.
 Copy and paste the URL into your browser, choose a server to invite the bot to, and click "Authorize".

-Invite your bot through its profile
+Invite your Bot through its profile
 +++++++++++++++++++++++++++++++++++

 Maybe after you finish coding your bot, you want other users to invite your bot to their servers.